Prodoxidae: Yucca moths and coevolution

 "Yucca moths" have a remarkable biology.
 They are famous for an old and intimate relationship with Yucca plants and are their obligate pollinators as well as herbivores.
 Interactions of these organisms range from obligate mutualism to commensalism to outright antagonism.
 Their bore holes are a common sight on trunks of such plants as the soaptree yucca.
 Two of the three yucca moth genera in particular, Tegeticula and Parategeticula, have an obligate pollination mutualism with yuccas.
 Yuccas are only pollinated by these moths, and the pollinator larvae feed exclusively on yucca seeds; the female moths use their modified mouthparts to insert the pollen into the stigma of the flowers, after having oviposited in the ovary, where the larvae feed on some (but not all) of the developing ovules.
 This obligate pollination mutualism is similar to the mutualistic relationship between the senita cactus and the senita moth.
 Species of the third genus of yucca moths, Prodoxus, are not engaged in the pollination mutualism, nor do the larvae feed on developing seeds.
 Their eggs are deposited in fruits and leaves, where they eat and grow, not emerging until fully mature.
 One species of yucca moth, Tegeticula intermedia, betrays this obligate mutualism by not pollinating the yucca while still laying its eggs on the host plant, cheating the yucca out of any benefits from this relationship.

 Coevolution is particularly important in evolutionary biology as it demonstrates increased genetic variance between two organisms that have strong interactions, resulting in increased fitness generally for both species.
 In an effort to further investigate the traits that have evolved as a result of coevolution, Pellmyr and his team utilized a phylogenetic framework to observe the evolution of active pollination and specializing effects of the yucca moths which eventually lead to the loss of nectar in the genus of yucca plants, requiring them to have Prodoxidae moths around to reproduce.
 The moths in this case, specifically Tegeticula and Parategeticula, pollinate yucca flower purposefully, and lay their eggs in the flowers.
 The larvae of the moths rely on yucca seeds as nourishment and this is also cost inflicted on the plants to maintain the mutualism.
-After setting up a test experiment which involved pairing species of Prodoxidae with different host plants, the results have shown that moths that were able to develop a pollination-type relationship with the new plant species were more successful and would better be able to reproduce than moths that were unable to do so.
+A test experiment was set up which involved pairing species of Prodoxidae with different host plants.
+The results showed how moths which were able to develop a pollination-type relationship with the new plant species were more successful and better at reproducing than moths that were unable to do so.